Safety and Health Program Management Guidelines

 - Increase worker involvement, so all employees have a voice in workplace safety and health

-- Better communication and coordination on multi-employer worksite
+- Better communication and coordination on a multi-employer worksite

 Seven Core Elements